 Then I distinguished different parameters (modalities) for these four processes (see Sattler 1990, 1994).
 One of the growth parameters is symmetry (symmetrisation).
 Thus, when a structure grows radially it assumes the symmetry characteristic of a root or stem, whereas when it grows dorsiventrally it assumes the symmetry of what we call a leaf.
 The parameters are fuzzy so that the whole observable range of symmetries is covered.
 As a result of this approach structures can be seen completely dynamically as process combinations.
 Thus, what changes during ontogeny and phylogeny are process combinations.
 Taking into account the fuzziness (continuum), plant morphology can then be seen as a dynamic continuum.

 Since traditional morphology has become increasingly dynamic with more and more emphasis of processes, I have been told that process morphology does not add anything fundamentally new.
 However, process morphology entails a fundamental departure from traditional dynamic morphology because in the latter structures and structural categories are primary, whereas in process morphology process is primary and structures are seen as process combinations.
 Thus, process morphology represents a complete reversal of the relation between structure and process, which leads to a fundamentally dynamic view of form.
 At first I referred to process morphology as a more dynamic approach.
 Although correct, it does not sufficiently emphasize the fundamental difference between traditional dynamic morphology and a morphology in which process is considered fundamental.
-For this reason I prefer the term ‘process morphology’ that also reflects the connection to the process philosophy of Whitehead (1929) and others.
+For this reason I prefer the term ‘process morphology’ that also reflects the connection to the process philosophy of Whitehead (1929) and others (see also Abraham (1986) and plant morphodynamics research that may or may not transcend the structure-process dualism).

 I first introduced process morphology as “a dynamic multidimensional approach” in a study of the androecium (Sattler 1988).
 Then, still referring to it as “a more dynamic approach,” I articulated it as a general approach for the study of all plants.
 We investigated how it works in complex situations such as Utricularia (Sattler and Rutishauser 1990).
 We used multivariate analysis to demonstrate quantitatively the dynamic continuum in vascular plants (Jeune and Sattler 1992).
 I discussed the significance of process morphology for developmental and evolutionary morphology (Sattler 1992).
 And finally I showed how process morphology can shed new light on the origin and evolution of land plants (Sattler 1998): process morphology allows a synthesis of two opposite views, the telome theory and Hagemann’s alternative theory according to which dorsiventral leaf-like structures gave rise to land plants.

 A dynamic view of plant development has also been elaborated long ago by Schultz (1843), also called Schultz-Schultzenstein (1867), in his theory of Anaphytes according to which plant development is invisaged as the processes of branching and articulation that lead to the formation of successive articles (anaphyta).
-If we understand the formation of articles in terms of process combinations, we have a modern pocess-morphological version of the theory of anaphytes (anaphytosis).
+I refer here only to the morphological aspects of this theory because the physiological aspects are no longer tenable.
+If we understand the morphological formation of articles in terms of process combinations, we have a modern process-morphological version of the theory of anaphytes (anaphytosis).
 Thus, one article (a process combination) through branching gives rise to another article (another process combination), and so on.
 Branching here is not synomymous with the formation of a new shoot but more generally the formation of a new growth center (primordium), which may or may not form a new shoot (a branch in the classical sense).
-Obviously such a view transcends the strictures of structural categories since the emphasis is on process.
-Nonetheless, certain branching patterns correspond to typical representatives of classical categories such as shoots or compound leaves, but others correspond to intermediate or aberrant forms that do not fit the classical categories (misfits).
+Obviously such a view transcends the strictures of structural categories since the emphasis is on process and process combinations.
+Nonetheless, certain branching patterns correspond to typical representatives of classical categories such as shoots or compound leaves, but others correspond to intermediate or aberrant forms that do not fit the classical categories.
 Thus, the whole diversity of plant form is included.
 As pointed out by Schultz-Schultzenstein (1867), this view goes beyond the constraints and limitations of Goethe’s Metamorphosis of Plants.
-It it applies to all plants, including living and extinct algae, bryophytes, and vascular plants.
+It applies to all plants, including living and extinct algae, bryophytes, and vascular plants.
 In the case of unicellular organisms only one article is formed without branching.
 There are no misfits according to this view; everything fits because everything can be understood in terms of branching and articulation, the formation of articles (anaphytes).
 Even the most bizarre structures that do not fit the classical categories such as those described in the Lentibulariaceae and Podostemaceae by Rutishauser (2016) can be understood in this way.
 Thus, these misfits need no longer be forced into one or the other category.
 Much violent morphology that often has led to animosities among plant morphologists can be avoided.
 In this sense the modern version of the theory of anaphytes may be called peaceful morphology.
 We no longer need to debate and quarrel whether a misfit is a leaf or stem.
-I think we can all agree that it is a plant that branches and produces articles between the branches and that these articles result from processes of growth and differentiation such as, for example, radial or dorsiventral growth.
 However, those who for one reason or another cannot accept the theory of anaphytes as a satisfactory solution, for them perspectivism can also lead to peaceful reconciliation and tolerance (see below).

 Wer immer strebend sich bemüht